9 min read

 A DSCR loan focuses on the property’s DSCR rather than your income.
 Simply put, it relies on the property’s ability to make enough income to cover the debt.
 This income typically comes from renting.

-When you compare DSCR loan pros and cons, the pros clearly outweigh the cons.
+When you compare the pros and cons of DSCR loan, the pros clearly outweigh the cons.
+Here's a more in-depth look at DSCR loans pros and cons:

 Here are seven reasons why DSCR loans should be your next financing option: